-->

 As energy and utilities companies strive to use the edge to innovate new solutions for delivering more efficient and resilient services, cybersecurity risks to carrying out those business missions loom large.
 Ransomware attackers and other cybercriminals have increasingly found energy and utilities organizations a profitable target, lobbying high-profile attacks in the last few years that have threatened safety and uptime in the process.

-Operational and security experts at these companies are well aware of the balancing act they must achieve under these conditions, according to a new industry breakout of the AT&T Cybersecurity Insights Report.
-Released this week, the AT&T Cybersecurity Insights Report: Focus on Energy and Utilities shows that technologists in these organizations are called upon by the business to roll out edge use cases such as remote-control operations, self-healing assets, and intelligent grid management.
+Operational and security experts at these companies are well aware of the balancing act they must achieve under these conditions, according to a new industry breakout of the Cybersecurity Insights Report.
+Released this week, the Cybersecurity Insights Report: Focus on Energy and Utilities shows that technologists in these organizations are called upon by the business to roll out edge use cases such as remote-control operations, self-healing assets, and intelligent grid management.
 At the same time, they must ensure these deployments are done with cybersecurity as a central component, as the impact of attacks against this vertical's edge-connected assets could have drastic consequences for companies tasked with delivering the most vital resources for modern living.

 Rapid rate of energy and utility innovation

-One of the key areas examined by the AT&T Cybersecurity Insights Report is the rate of adoption of edge computing, the use cases in play, and their stage of maturity.
+One of the key areas examined by the Cybersecurity Insights Report is the rate of adoption of edge computing, the use cases in play, and their stage of maturity.
 This was tracked across six major sectors.
 This latest industry report dives into the trends for companies that provide services and resources such as electricity, oil and gas, water, and sewer.
 The study shows that some 77% of energy and utilities respondents worldwide are planning to implement, have partially implemented, or have fully implemented an edge use case.
 The study dug into nine industry-specific use cases and examined their stage of adoption across the energy and utilities sector.

 Combining the mid-stage and mature stage adoption rates reveals that the use of edge computing in infrastructure leak detection has the highest combined adoption maturity (82%) among survey respondents.
 Some examples of how this looks in action includes using sensors to gauge the flow of water in a municipal water system and using the low latency of edge connections to monitor that data in real time for drops or spikes in pressure that could indicate the need for preventive maintenance or immediate servicing of equipment.
 This is of course a single example in a broad range of use cases currently under exploration in this sector.